CentreForDigitalHumanities/I-analyzer/documentation/Defining-corpus-fields.md

 `search_filter` can be set if the interface should include a search filter widget for the field.
 I-analyzer includes date filters, multiplechoice filters (used for keyword data), range filters, and boolean filters.
 See [filters.py](../backend/addcorpus/filters.py).

 `visualizations` optionally specifies a list of visualisations that apply for the field.
 Generally speaking, this is based on the type of data.
 For date fields and categorical/ordinal fields (usually keyword type), you can use `['resultcount', 'termfrequency']`.
 For text fields, you can use `['wordcloud', 'ngram']`.
-If the corpus has word embeddings and they are trained on a field, add `'relatedwords'` to that field's visualisations.

 If a field includes the `'resultcount' and/or `'termfrequency'` visualisations and it is not a date field, you can also specify `visualisation_sort`, which determines how to sort the x-axis of the graph.
 Default is `'value'`, where categories are sorted based on the y-axis value (i.e., frequency).
 You may specify that they should be sorted on `'key'`, so that categories are sorted alphabetically (for keywords) or small-to-large (for numbers).